slint-ui/slint/api/rs/slint/mcu.md

 crates, tools and training materials.
 These resources should guide you through the initial setup and often come with "hello world" examples to get started with your device.

 Slint requires a global memory allocator.
-That is currently only available in the nightly version of Rust, because the support for using a custom global allocator in a bare metal environment with `#![no_std]` has not been stabilized yet (see [#51540](https://github.com/rust-lang/rust/issues/51540) or
+That is currently only possible in the nightly version of Rust, because the support for using a custom global allocator in a bare metal environment with `#![no_std]` has not been stabilized yet (see [#51540](https://github.com/rust-lang/rust/issues/51540) or
 [#66741](https://github.com/rust-lang/rust/issues/66741) for tracking issues).